 Graduates with a degree in Philosophy and Religious Studies are prepared for a wide variety of careers.
 Some graduates have gone on to be lawyers, politicians, religious officials, professors, or workers for non-profit organizations.
 The job outlook for Philosophy and Religious Studies graduates is dependent on the career path you decide to follow.
 Jobs in law and education are growing at an average pace, while work in the clergy and politics are growing at a slower rate.
 Salary will vary depend on yoru chosen profession.

-Here is a small sample of the careers that a degree in Philosophy and Religious Studies, General might open up.
+Here is a small sample of the careers that a degree in Philosophy & Religious Studies (General) might open up.